Luck, Trubisky, Le’Veon and More: MMQB Week 10

 • We’ll look at both ends of the Week 10 spectrum in the takeaways—on one side, the Rams working through some serious real-life circumstances to make it to 8-1; on the other, the flagging Jets taking on water.

-But we’re starting with the new Colts, who are not you’re older brother’s Colts.
+But we’re starting with the new Colts, who are not your older brother’s Colts.

 So we’ve covered the vision that Ballard, and now Reich joining him, set out—and we’re doing that with the acknowledgment that anyone can set a course for what they want to accomplish.
 Actually executing a plan is much more difficult.
 And to me, there are two reasons why this looks pretty real.